adarshagrawal38/Calendly2/README.md

 # Database
-Mysql Database is used in the project.
-->database is hosted on aws.
--> you want to import it locally you can use ./database/celendly.sql, and change connection parameters in config.php.
+Mysql Database is used in the project. database is hosted on aws, if you want to import it locally you can use ./database/celendly.sql, and change connection parameters in config.php.

 # Registration Number
 19MCA0097